bitmoa/containers/bitmoa/openldap/README.md

 User side bootstrapping happens in two primary phases:

-Note: Image level modifications, like modules and tools might require a custom Dockerfile that uses the bitnami-openldap as it's base if you need to modify image paths as root, some stuff might be doable in /docker-entrypoint-initdb.d/
+Note: Image level modifications, like modules and tools might require a custom Dockerfile that uses the bitmoa-openldap as it's base if you need to modify image paths as root, some stuff might be doable in /docker-entrypoint-initdb.d/

 1. /docker-entrypoint-initdb.d/ - Targets: Place ldifs or executable .sh scripts here to be run prior to slap.d (To be used with slapadd not ldapadd).
 Good place to load and configure overlays.
 2. /ldifs - Place ldifs here that target the base dn of your root db that would be loaded after cn=config.
 Good place to load org units and groups etc.